szweibel/workshops/catch-our-dhrift.md

 6. Build and deploy your workshop using GitHub Actions

 Depending on what you want to achieve with your workshop, you may need to follow additional steps or best practices.
 We'll cover these in more detail as we go along.

-### Additional Resources

-Keep in mind that we have provided a template workshop that you can use as a starting point for creating your own workshops.
-The template workshop includes examples of how to structure your workshop content, configure your workshop metadata, and incorporate interactive features.
-You can find the template workshop here:  TODO: link to template workshop, or maybe just a download for the md file?

-We also have a detailed style guide on how to write workshops for the DHRIFT platform.
-While this guide is meant to be a reference for those wishing to publish workshops with the wider DHRIFT community, it can also be useful for those creating their own workshops for personal or professional use.
-You can access the style guide here: TODO: link to style guide

 ## Setting up Your Workshop Repository